 Understanding where your focus goes is an essential place to start.
-Instead of being just another task stealing your focus from ‘real’ work, Timely makes time tracking completely unobtrusive by doing it for you.
-It automatically tracks everything you do and lays it out in a revealing private timeline.
-It essentially holds up a mirror to the way you work: you can see how you perform against your plans, how long you spend in different work tools, and isolate the distractions, behaviors and unproductive tasks that hold you back.
-It’s intuitive calendar interface then lets you directly apply those insights to build a more effective day—time blocking your schedule to protect space for high-priority tasks, and time box breaks and procrastination.
+Instead of introducing another distracting task into your day, Timely uses automation to make time tracking completely unobtrusive.
+It automatically captures everything you work on to create a flawless private timeline of your daily productivity.
+By holding up a mirror to the way you work, Timely lets you see how you perform against your plans and how long you spend on different tasks.
+It also allows you to isolate the distractions, behaviors and unproductive work that holds you back.
+Its intuitive calendar interface then lets you directly apply those insights to build a more effective day—time blocking your schedule to protect space for high-priority tasks, and time box breaks and procrastination.

 If you find the temptation of social media too hard to resist, or frequently find yourself reading about random topics on Wikipedia, then StayFocusd is for you.
 This handy Google Chrome extension helps improve your concentration by restricting the amount of time you spend on websites that steal away your productive time.
 You can set your own limits – like capping Twitter use to 20 minutes and Reddit to 30.
 Once you’ve reached your browsing time limit, that’s it: StayFocusd cuts you off.
 You can block entire sites, certain subdomains, individual pages, and even specific in-page content like videos or games.
 StayFocusd limits rather than totally restricts your usual distractions, to make abstention a little more palatable.